-Your eyes follow the trail, which meanders wonderfully into the valley with wide curves!
-Good to know that you can fully trust your bike brakes!
-If you expect maximum braking power, regardless of the weather and external influences, you will not get past a disc brake!
-Not only the downhiller has appreciated the benefits of a disc brake for many years, but also the crosscountry rider, cross biker and touring rider.
-Loaded with heavy luggage, steep or long runs are a particular challenge for the driver and the brakes.
-One reason why touring bicycles are already equipped with disc brakes more often at the factory.
-In addition to the high braking performance, the brakes are very convincing with their excellent metering and braking performance.
-The heat development of the brake discs is kept as low as possible by means of cooling fins, so as to always allow optimal braking performance
+It's not just the downhiller who has appreciated the benefits of a disc brake for many years, but also the cross-country rider, cross-biker and touring rider.
+Loaded with heavy luggage, steep or long descents are a particular challenge for the rider and the brakes.
+This is one reason why touring bikes are increasingly equipped with disc brakes from the factory.
+In addition to the high braking power, the brakes convince with a very good dosing and a constant braking power.
+Also the heat development of the brake discs is kept as low as possible by cooling lamellas, in order to always allow optimal braking performance.

-Mechanical and hydraulic disc brakes for the bicycle
+Mechanical and hydraulic disc brakes for the bike

-With the size of the brake disc, you can significantly influence the braking performance.
-For light XC bikes mostly 160 mm and for Enduro's 180 mm brake discs are used.
-For downhill and freeride bikes, brake discs with a diameter of 200 mm are used because of the higher load.
-Please note that the use of a larger brake disc must be approved by the manufacturer of the fork and you need the appropriate adapter to mount your brake calipers.
+With the size of the brake disc you can decisively influence the braking performance.
+Light XC bikes usually use 160 mm brake discs and enduro bikes 180 mm.
+Downhill and freeride bikes use brake discs with a diameter of 200 mm because of the higher load.
+Please note that the use of a larger brake disc must be approved by the manufacturer of the fork and you will need appropriate adapters to mount your calipers.

-DOT or mineral oil is used on most hydraulic disc brakes to transfer power from the brake lever to the brake pistons.
-These brake fluids have the following differences:
+DOT or mineral oil is used to transfer power from the brake lever to the brake pistons on most hydraulic disc brakes.
+There are the following differences in these brake fluids:

-DOT has three different versions DOT3, DOT4 and DOT5.
+With DOT, there are three different versions DOT3, DOT4 and DOT5.
 They consist of two different bases.
-While DOT5 uses silicone oil, the basis of DOT3, DOT4 and DOT5.1 is glycol ether.
-Here the difference lies above all in the boiling point and the viscosity.
+While DOT5 uses silicone oil, the base of DOT3, DOT4 and DOT5.1 consists of glycol ether.
+Here the difference is mainly in the boiling point and viscosity.
 Since DOT can mix with water, it has a much higher boiling point than mineral oil.
-In contrast, mineral does not mix with water, which means that it starts to boil in the brake pipe from 100°C and the so-called fading increases.
-This means the brake has a pressure point loss and the risk increases.
-The disadvantage of mineral oil is equal to the advantage.
+Mineral oil, on the other hand, does not mix with water, which means that it starts to boil in the brake line at 100°C and the so-called fading increases.
+This means that the brake has a loss of pressure point and the risk increases.
+The disadvantage of mineral oil is at the same time the advantage.
 Since it does not mix with water, the quality remains constant.
-DOT, however, should be replaced once a year to ensure optimum braking performance. ,
+DOT, on the other hand, should be replaced once a year to ensure optimal brake performance.